Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Introduction

-\item {We present a state-of-the-art survey on chatbot models.} \item {We examine whether the adaptive nature of chatbots allows us to shape them precisely to our preferences for cybersecurity tasks.} \item {The study provides a comparative analysis of the practical use and performance of chatbots in specialized cybersecurity tasks, including binary classification and NER.} \end{enumerate} The remainder of this paper is organized as follows.
-Section \ref{Background} provides a comprehensive background on Transformers, LLMs, and their diverse applications in NLP tasks.
-Section \ref{Related Work} reviews related studies in the field of LLMs and their applications in chatbots.
+The remainder of this paper is organized as follows.
+Section \ref{RWgeneral} provides some background on LLMs and chatbots, and reviews related works on LLM chatbots for cybersecurity, and the evaluation of chatbots in NLP tasks.
 Section \ref{LLM-based Chatbots} presents a deep exploration of LLM-based chatbots and highlights their significance and capabilities.
 In Section \ref{Chatbot Evaluation}, we shift our focus to the methodology used to evaluate chatbots, detailing our dataset, methods, and the comparison criteria employed for evaluation.
 Section \ref{Strategies for Optimal Utilization} explores strategies aimed at optimizing the utilization of these chatbots, including prompt fine-tuning and text length control.
-Our experimental results are presented in Section \ref{Experimental Results}, along with our findings.
-In Section \ref{challenges}, we focus on the challenges and limitations of this study.
-Section \ref{Discussion} thoroughly explores, analyzes, and interprets the findings.
+Section~\ref{Experimental Results} presents our main experimental results and their discussion.
 Finally, we conclude our study in Section \ref{Conclusion} by summarizing the key contributions and insights derived from this study.